celery/celery/docs/userguide/periodic-tasks.rst

 Custom scheduler classes can be specified on the command-line (the :option:`-S <celery beat -S>` argument).

-The default scheduler is :class:`celery.beat.PersistentScheduler`, which is simply keeping track of the last run times in a local database file (a :mod:`shelve`).
+The default scheduler is the :class:`celery.beat.PersistentScheduler`, that simply keeps track of the last run times in a local :mod:`shelve` database file.

 :pypi:`django-celery` also ships with a scheduler that stores the schedule in the Django database: